Chalk home page

 TransactionVolume AS transaction_volume

 Chalk uses PartiQL to execute SQL queries on your DynamoDB connection.
-Chalk extends PartiQL to support alias syntax so that you can rename your result columns to match your feature names.
+Chalk extends PartiQL to support aliasing and limits: you can rename your result columns to match your feature names and limit results.
 The above example demonstrates aliasing with TransactionVolume AS transaction_volume.